pgostovic/state/README.md

 The `createState` function in `@phnq/state` is used to create create a matching domain-specific provider and consumer.
 It returns a JavaScript object with the keys 'provider' and 'consumer'.

+### State and Actions
+Inspired by Redux's nomenclature, the data in a provider's data store is referred to as `State`, and the programmatic API is said to be composed of `Actions` -- i.e. each function in the API is an `Action`.

+Actions are logically and semantically decoupled from the results they yield.
+In other words, invoking an action can be thought of as a one-way message or instruction for the data store.
+Any resulting state changes will materialize as prop changes in state consumers.
+As such, action functions may only return `void` or `Promise<void>`.
+This one-way communication restriction makes state management with `@phnq/state` akin to pub/sub.

 ## Example

 #### UIState.ts
 This trivial example creates a data store that has a single value, accentColor.
 It also provides a single Action to update set the accentColor.
-The provider and consumer are exported.
+The provider and consumer, which are returned from `createState`, are exported.

 ```ts
 import { createState } from '@phnq/state';